spring-attic/scripted-alpha/README.md

 (you can use `scripted` to launch it if you'd prefer to type more characters...)

 When working with Scripted, think about it like using `vi`/`emacs`.
-From wherever you are in your terminal window you can can launch Scripted and start editing a file.
+From wherever you are in your terminal window you can launch Scripted and start editing a file.

 Launching scripted will cause the Node.js server to start in the background.